GIScience/gis-training-resource-center/content/Module_1/en_qgis_start.md

 :::

 ::::

-1. On the start screen click on `Project Template`
+1. On the start screen click on `Project Template`.

 :::{figure} /fig/en_project_template_BRC.png
 ---